Smart debugging of Anqi CMS templates: how to usedumpThe filter easily locates display issues

 3. View global or complex objects

-Sometimes, you may need to view a large dataset in the page context, such as a category listcategoriesor some custom global configuration object.
-You can use it at any position in the template (usually at the top of the page or near the area where you want to debug)dump:
+Sometimes, you may need to view a large dataset in the page context, such as a category listcategoriesOr some custom global configuration object.
+You can use it directly in any position of the template (usually at the top of the page or near the area where you want to debug)dump:

 {{ categories|dump }}